bitwarden/passwordless-client-js/README.md

 ## Get coding

-To get started, add the library to your website (either as ES6 module or global):
+To get started, add the library to your website (npm, ES6 module or good old global script tag):

 NPM package: